 Youth Group (Grades 6-12): Junior and Senior High students meet together to support one another in prayer and to learn the stories of God.
 The class will focus on one Biblical story per week using the book We Make the Road by Walking by Brian McLaren as a spine.
 Class meets in the Youth Room in the basement.

 Adults: Adults continue to be active disciples of God, learning about a variety of topics through our Sunday School series, “Just ASK: Adults Seeking Knowledge,” which meets in the Skylight Room.

 Intergenerational lessons take the place of Sunday school and allow all students the chance to learn and grow together.
 Sometimes these lessons involve big group learning; other times, they are festivals with activity stations for perusal.
 Each year we typically have a Ministry Fair, All Saints’ Day lesson, Advent Workshop, Epiphany Party, Lent Festival, and Pentecost lesson.

 Adult Education Programs

 Adult bible study led by the rector, Wednesdays at 7 PM, as scheduled

 Small Groups – Adults are invited to participate together in semester-long Small Groups meeting in homes, studying Bible stories, and discussing how they intersect with lived experiences.
-Sign-ups take place in the fall at the Ministry Fair and in the winter through sign-up sheets on the bulletin board in the Parish Hall, or contact Jennifer Vasquez to indicate interest.
+Sign-ups take place in the fall at the Ministry Fair and in the winter through sign-up sheets on the bulletin board in the Parish Hall.

 Sacred Ground Dialogue Circle – This anti-racism curriculum published by the Episcopal Church tackles the issues of institutional racism and white supremacy through a historical and sociological analysis of society.
 New circles will form as there is interest.